meloanthony94/Portfolio/README.md

 - **Super Nintendo World** — Contributions to *Mario Kart: Bowser’s Challenge* and *Bowser Jr: Shadow Showdown* attractions.

 ## 🧠 About Me
-As a first-generation Dominican American, I’m passionate about blending technology and storytelling to spark joy, curiosity, and wonder.
+I’m passionate about blending technology and storytelling to spark joy, curiosity, and wonder.
 From theme parks to arcade cabinets, I love building things that make people smile.

 ---